 So what turns your credit rating bad?
 Anything that you would consider a “financial misstep” can have a damaging effect on your credit rating.
 The most common way people damage their credit rating is through not paying their bills, not repaying other loans they have taken out, defaulting on their mortgage or rent payments, getting behind in child support, or having financial judgements made against them.

 Of course, not every path to a bad credit rating is going to be your fault.
 Sometimes you simply run into a patch of bad luck, and it can have a crippling effect on your finances – but the reality of it is that it will affect your credit score.

 Who Else Can Affect Your Credit Rating?

 So we’ve already discussed the things that you can do to damage your credit rating, but many people don’t know that other people can actually damage their credit rating too.
 For example, anyone with whom you have shared an official credit account has the potential to damage your credit rating.
 This can mean your partner or spouse, but it can also mean a business partner, a sibling, or a housemate.

 Why Does Their Credit Rating Affect Yours?

 When you formally share credit responsibility with someone, you become tied to them long after the actual account may have been closed.
-That period of your financial history will count as joint financial activity, so the nature of that activity will have a degree of bearing on the way your financial situation is viewed when you come to apply for a loan or finance, depending on the decisions made.
+That period of your financial history will count as joint financial activity, so the nature of that activity will have a degree of bearing on how your financial situation is viewed when you come to apply for a loan or finance, depending on the decisions made.

 Does That Mean Your File Contains Their Details Too?